daniel-isidro/master_kschool/master_class_45.md

 * DRAW SVG is a free online drawing editor with additional tools for generating, optimizing, converting your drawings and sharing them with a community.

+### Streamlit

+* It has revolutionized the way DS present their work, as it removes the need of programming web services and web pages

+* It can be run locally, but if used on Google Colab the Streamlit server can be accessed with the mobile phone

+* We can use ```ngrok``` to tunnel the Streamlit server, that is blocked from the outside of the Google Colab servers, so it can be accessed from the internet